 How fast a birth control implant starts working depends on where you are in your menstrual cycle when it’s inserted.

-It starts to work right away if it’s inserted during the first 5 days of your cycle.
+If it’s inserted during the first 5 days of your cycle, it starts to work right away.

-If it’s inserted on any other day of your cycle, you’ll need to use a backup method of birth control, like condoms, for the next 7 days.
+If it’s inserted on any other day of your cycle, you’ll need to use a backup method of birth control, such as condoms, for the next 7 days.

-Having been pregnant before also impacts how quickly a birth control implant starts to work.
+If you’ve been pregnant before, that will also affect how quickly a birth control implant starts to work.
 Here’s what to expect in different scenarios:

-• If you’ve had a miscarriage: You can get a birth control implant anytime after a miscarriage and will be protected right away.
+• If you’ve had a miscarriage: You can get a birth control implant anytime after a miscarriage, and you’ll be protected right away from having another pregnancy.

 Some people experience side effects from the implant, but many people don’t.
 Irregular menstrual bleeding is the most common side effect.
-Periods may also become lighter, heavier, or stop altogether.
+Your periods may also become lighter or heavier, or they may stop altogether.

 Side effects usually go away after a few months and are rarely serious.